sylvainwhite/sylvain-white-dev/pages/management.md

 From getAbstract summary [[web](https://johncollinscareerdevelopmentplan.weebly.com/uploads/2/4/4/0/24401899/the-five-dysfunctions-of-a-team-lencioni-en-38141.pdf){:target="_blank"}] [[pdf]({{ site.github.url }}/resources/fiveDysfunctionsOfATeam.pdf){:target="_blank"}]

+The pitfalls are:
-* The first pitfall is a lack of trust.
+1. lack of trust
-* The second pitfall is a fear of confrontation.
+2. fear of confrontation
-* The third pitfall is an absence of commitment.
+3. absence of commitment
-* The fourth pitfall is absence of accountability.
+4. absence of accountability
-* The fifth pitfall is a failure to focus on goals.
+5. failure to focus on goals

 <br/>